CodeYourFuture/fundamentals-course/instructor-notes.md

 # Instructor Notes

-Notes for the instructors of this module.
+Notes for the instructors of this course.

 ## Equipment for running the course

+* Wifi
-* wifi
+* Screencasting
-* screencasting - some set-up for presenting and live coding
+  * Some set-up for presenting your screen and live coding
+  * Bring a spare if there's space for 2 rooms
+  * A good, cheap solution is a Chromecast
+* Power extensions/strips
-* spare laptops
+  * Student laptops tend to have poor battery life
-* extra extension blocks
+* Spare headphones
-* spare headphones (week 2 onwards - video courses)
+  * Useful video courses for week 2 onwards
-* stickers for name tag
+* Blank stickers for name tags
-* Clipboards (attendance)
-* attendance sheets
+* Attendance sheets
-* extra airtame or chromecast in case we want to present in two rooms
+  * Clipboard might be useful too
+* Whiteboard markers
 * Post-its
-* Whiteboard markers
-* A4 scrap paper
+* Paper/pens for making notes
-* spare biros
+* Spare laptops

 ## Assessments